Why AIP Diet Doesn’t Work With You?

 All-night sleep is important because it helps regulate your hormone levels and also promotes overall health.
 If you struggle with sleep, then talk to your practitioner about options that may be best for you.

-I recommend starting out with one month on 1-2 hours of sleep per night.
+I recommend starting with one month of 1-2 hours of sleep per night.
 Talk to your practitioner about setting up a schedule that allows you to get enough sleep and minimizes stress.

 2- Avoid artificial sweeteners